 BME Music Education, James Madison University

 Mr. Heim was the band director at Jefferson Forest HS and Forest Middle School in Forest, VA from 1988-98 where he directed the Symphonic, Concert, Jazz Band, Marching Cavaliers, and 6th, 7th, and 8th-grade bands.
 During his time at JFHS, the band program grew from 40 students to over 400 band members.
 The marching band consistently received high honors in local competitions as well as competing in the Bands of America regional competitions.
 The concert band program excelled to perform grade VI music at the annual band assessments.
-The Jefferson Forest band program was named a Virginia Honor Band under Mr. Heim's direction in 1996-97 and 1997-98.
+The Jefferson Forest band program was named a Virginia Honor Band under Mr. Heim's direction from 1996-98.

 A complete background check is required of all faculty and staff prior to working or teaching at Valley Music Academy.